 For all these climate generations — all over the world — what strategies support hope and positive action?
 How can understanding generational perspectives lead to better climate solutions?

-Addressing these timely and important questions is the goal of the October 22, 2020 “Climate Generations” webinar.
-Please join us to learn from expert presentations, and to share comments and questions with the presenters.
+Addressing these timely and important questions was the goal of the October 22, 2020 “Climate Generations” webinar.

 This webinar is organized by the West Virginia Center on Climate Change (“WV3C”), a project of Friends of Blackwater, in partnership with the West Virginia Rivers Coalition and the WV Citizen Action Education Fund, with support from the Appalachian Stewardship Foundation.

-Please share this announcement with climate-concerned friends and colleagues — of all generations!
+Please share this announcement with your climate-concerned friends and colleagues — of all generations!